-Many of the issues raised in this great article by Theodore Landsman & Manfred Frank De Martino are just as worthy of consideration by modern day psychology students.
+Many of the issues raised in this article by Theodore Landsman & Manfred Frank De Martino, first published in 1947, are just as worthy of consideration by psychology students today.

 Currently in the field of psychology there has been seen an unprecedented growth in the undergraduate and graduate student bodies of our American universities.
 The more optimistic social scientists can view this influx as a healthy reaction of society to a strongly felt need.
 It presents a picture of society organizing to maintain itself against the growing threat of mental disease.
 Nevertheless, the need at the moment is so great as to far overtax the facilities of available applied psychologists.
 It is neither unusual nor unexpected to discover those who feel this need consulting not only the charlatan, see Steiner (3), but also the self-admitted semi-qualified.
 Nor is it unusual to find the professionally unqualified eager to render this immature service, operating under the delusion that some help is better than none.
 It is a strong and mature student who can resist this urge to advise and counter with a sympathetic referral to a qualified psychologist.
 For this reason, a word of caution should accompany each of those student-psychologists who will spend up to seven years in preparation for qualified entrance into the field.